pgEdge/cli/cli/GETTING-STARTED.md

 # pgEdge Platform - Getting Started Guide

 In this guide we will step through setting up pgEdge Platform.
-Our example will create a two-node multi-master (multi-active) pgEdge cluster, and then use pgbench to create some representative tables and read/write activity on the cluster.
+Our example will create a two-node multi-master pgEdge cluster, and then use pgbench to create some representative tables and read/write activity on the cluster.

 Two software components from pgEdge will be used in this guide.
-First, we’ll install the `nodectl` Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
-Second is `Spock`, the Postgres extension that provides logical, multi-master (multi-active)replication.
+First, we’ll install the [nodectl](https://github.com/pgedge/nodectl) Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
+Second is [spock](https://github.com/pgedge/spock), the Postgres extension that provides logical, asynchronous, multi-master replication.

-Before running the commands in this tutorial, you should disable SELinux and ensure that a firewall doesn't obstruct access between your nodes.
-You’ll also need an operating system user with `root` access; this can be an OS user with sudo access to root, configured to support passwordless sudo.
+Before running the commands ensure that a firewall doesn't obstruct access between your nodes.
+You’ll also need an operating system user with with passwordless sudo access.

 ## Prerequisites
-- RHEL/CentOS/Rocky Linux 9 or Ubuntu 22.04
+- EL9 (RHEL/CentOS/Rocky), AmazonLinux-2023, or Ubuntu-22.04
-- A non-root user with `sudo` privileges
+- A non-root user with passwordless `sudo` privileges
 - Two servers (vm's are fine) networked with traffic on port 5432 allowed
-- SSH access into the servers
+- Passwordless SSH access into both servers via the non-root user above

 ## Installation
-In any directory owned by your user, invoke the following command to create the pgedge directory and install `nodectl`:
+In any directory owned by your non-root user, invoke the following command to create the pgedge directory and install `nodectl`:
 <pre>
 python3 -c "$(curl -fsSL https://pgedge-download.s3.amazonaws.com/REPO/install.py)"
 </pre>